helpyio/helpy/README.md

 - **Knowledgebase:** Full text searchable and SEO optimized to help users answer questions before they contact you.
 Supports images hosted on your own CDN or via Cloudinary.
 - **Pre-wired for Google Analytics:**  Using a combination of JS and Measurement Protocol tags, Helpy is prewired to track everything from article satisfaction to what your agents are doing.
 [95% implemented]
 - **Mobile-first:** Support requests come at all times, and Helpy works on all devices out of the box so you can delight customers with prompt answers, from anywhere and at anytime!
-- **Multi-lingual:** At launch the app will is ready to translate and includes translations for English and French.
+- **Multi-lingual:** Currently the app is ready to translate and includes translations for English, French and Estonian.

 Live Demo
 ---------

+Admin User: `admin@test.com` and password: `12345678`

 http://demo.helpy.io/

 Roadmap
 -------